Air transport: Single European Sky

 - The role of the ‘network manager’ (currently Eurocontrol[11]) is to improve the performance of the EU aviation network.
 It deals with the network functions, which must be handled in a centralised manner, as is the case with the design of the European route network, air traffic flow management (ATFM) and the coordination of radio frequencies used by general air traffic;

 - ‘Functional airspace blocks’ (FABs) are intended to remedy the fragmentation of European airspace by restructuring it according to traffic flows rather than national boundaries.
-This is to permit enhanced cooperation (i.e. better management of airspace, optimisation of the route network, and an economy of scale through the integration of services) or even mergers between service providers across national borders, thereby lowering the costs of ANS.
-In each FAB, the Member States concerned must jointly designate one or more air traffic service (ATS)[12] providers.
-So far, nine FABs, covering 31 countries[13], have been agreed;
+This is to permit enhanced cooperation (i.e. better management of airspace, optimisation of the route network and an economy of scale through the integration of services) or even mergers between service providers across national borders, thereby lowering the costs of ANS.

-It is worth noting that these improvements can be partly explained by rather low traffic because of the economic downturn (2016 traffic levels were barely the equivalent of those recorded in 2008).
-While traffic has been increasing again since mid-2013, the current trends will probably not be enough to achieve the (very ambitious) SES objectives[16].
-In fact, in spite of the progress made over the last 10 years, full integration of the European airspace is still far from complete.
-The SES initiative (which in any case is not expected to be completed by 2030-2035) faces difficulties and resistance, in particular because of its huge scope.
-In June 2013, the Commission proposed a new set of rules to address the issues of efficiency and performance, as well as the present sub-optimal institutional set-up.
-These proposals are still under discussion[17].
+However, the full integration of the European airspace is still far from complete.
+The SES initiative (which in any case was not expected to be completed by 2030-2035) faced difficulties and resistance, in particular because of its huge scope.
+In June 2013, the Commission proposed a new set of rules to address the issues of efficiency and performance, as well as the present suboptimal institutional set-up.
+However, despite Parliament adopting its first reading position in 2014, discussions on those measures with the Council stalled soon after.

-On 22 September 2020, the Commission proposed an upgrade of the SES regulatory framework with a view to providing more sustainable and resilient air traffic management in line with the European Green Deal.
-The upgrade consists in an amended proposal for a regulation on the implementation of the SES (2013/0186(COD)), including in particular the removal of the provisions on the mandatory use of FABs, and a proposal to amend Regulation (EU) 2018/1139 as regards the capacity of the European Union Aviation Safety Agency to act as Performance Review Body of the SES (2020/0264(COD)).
-In June 2021, the Committee on Transport and Tourism adopted its report on this proposal and Parliament also adopted the update of the negotiating mandate for the proposal for the regulation on the implementation of the SES (recast).
-The amended proposal is pending the Council’s first reading position.
+On 22 September 2020, the Commission adopted a revised version of the same proposal with a view to providing more sustainable and resilient ATM in line with the European Green Deal.
+The proposed upgrade consists of an amended proposal for a regulation on the implementation of the SES (2013/0186(COD)), including in particular the removal of the provisions on the mandatory use of FABs and a proposal to amend Regulation (EU) 2018/1139 as regards the capacity of the European Union Aviation Safety Agency to act as performance review body of the SES (2020/0264(COD))[12].
+In June 2021, the Committee on Transport and Tourism adopted its report on the latter proposal and also adopted its updated negotiating mandate for the proposal for a regulation on the implementation of the SES (2013/0186(COD)).
+In October 2019, the Committee on Transport and Tourism decided to enter into interinstitutional negotiations with the Council.

 Role of the European Parliament

-Parliament has always endeavoured to remove obstacles to the implementation of the single European sky by adopting a pragmatic approach.
-In this connection, it has insisted strongly and successfully on the need for close cooperation between the civil and military sectors, in the context of flexible use of airspace, even when the Member States were still reluctant to address the issue.
+Parliament has always endeavoured to remove obstacles to the implementation of the SES by adopting a pragmatic approach.
+In this context, it has insisted strongly and successfully on the need for close cooperation between the civil and military sectors as regards the flexible use of airspace.
 Parliament also proposed the creation of an industry consultation body to enable stakeholders to advise the Commission on technical aspects of the SES.
-In addition, Parliament has always emphasised the crucial role that Eurocontrol has to play in the implementation of the SES, and the need to foster cooperation with neighbouring countries with a view to extending the initiative beyond EU borders.
+In addition, Parliament has always emphasised the crucial role that Eurocontrol has to play in the implementation of the SES and the need to foster cooperation with neighbouring countries with a view to extending the initiative beyond EU borders.
+Moreover, Parliament stresses the need to ensure that the SES follows the Green Deal objective of reducing the environmental impact of the aviation industry.

-Given that the major objectives of the SES are yet to be achieved, Parliament is now calling on the Commission to switch from a ‘bottom-up’ to a ‘top-down’ approach, in order to overcome any lingering reticence and to speed up the implementation of the initiative, in particular with respect to the SESAR programme and the functional airspace blocks.
+Given that the major objectives of the SES are yet to be achieved, Parliament is now calling on the Commission to switch from a ‘bottom-up’ to a ‘top-down’ approach in order to overcome any lingering reticence and to speed up the implementation of the initiative, in particular with respect to the SESAR programme.

-- Its legislative resolution of 29 January 2004 on the joint text approved by the Conciliation Committee for a European Parliament and Council regulation laying down the framework for the creation of the single European sky[18];
+- Its position of 29 January 2004 on the joint text approved by the Conciliation Committee for a European Parliament and Council regulation laying down the framework for the creation of the Single European Sky;

-- Its legislative resolution of 12 March 2014 on the proposal for a regulation on the implementation of the single European sky (recast)[21]; on 24 September 2019, its Committee on Transport and Tourism (TRAN) decided to open interinstitutional negotiations on this file after first reading in Parliament.
+- Its position of 12 March 2014 on the proposal for a regulation on the implementation of the Single European Sky (recast); on 24 September 2019, its Committee on Transport and Tourism decided to open interinstitutional negotiations on this file after first reading in Parliament.